State Supreme Court Elections to Watch in 2024

 Other high-profile decisions have garnered more durable majorities, however.
 The court’s decision to allow a ballot initiative to expand abortion rights to proceed to the ballot over alleged technical deficiencies, for example, was decided by a 5–2 vote.

 Two seats are up for election: those of Justice David Viviano (previously nominated by the Republican Party) and Justice Kyra Harris Bolden (appointed by Gov. Gretchen Whitmer (D)).
-Viviano has announced that he will not run for reelection, but Republican State Rep. Andrew Fink, Michigan Court of Appeals judge Mark Boonstra, and law professor and juvenile justice advocate Kimberly Thomas have declared they are running, and other candidates are likely to file before the July deadline.
+Viviano has announced that he will not run for reelection, but Republican State Rep. Andrew Fink, Michigan Court of Appeals judge Mark Boonstra, law professor and juvenile justice advocate Kimberly Thomas, and attorney Matthew DePerno have declared they are running.
+Other candidates may still file before the July deadline.
 If Republican candidates win both seats this November, the court would swing to a 4–3 Republican majority.

 Montana